sethforprivacy/sethforprivacy.com/content/posts/dispelling-covenants-fud.md

 Every technology can and will have unintended consequences, both good and bad.
 Bitcoin is used for bad things today but that doesn't change the fact that it is freedom money and a necessity for freedom.
 At some point you have to do your best to make a technology a net positive and remove unintended consequences and move forward with the clear benefits it provides.

+**CTV-specific: CTV is an extremely simple and specific implementation of covenants that does not support recursive covenants intentionally.
+This makes the potential unintended consequences drastically lower and easier to quantify.**

 ## Exchanges could force encumbering covenants

 Honestly this one is the easiest to debunk, and [@4moonsettler](https://twitter.com/4moonsettler) has done a great job here: